- 4 min read

 Home Purchase Loan Rates - Compare Rates and Fees

 Remember to compare rates based on rates and fees.
 Lenders publish an APR (Annual Percentage Rate) based on carrying the loan to the full term.
 Often you can pay higher fees and receive a lower interest rate.
 That is not always the cheapest alternative, especially if you pay off the loan early.

 Here are some tips to help you compare rates:

 - Make a list of all your offers based on Sum, Interest rate, lender fees and points, and length of the loan.
 Compare similar products and understand the risks involved in ARMs and special payment plans.

 - Advertised rates are not always what you get.
 Read the fine print.

 - Ask about rate locks.
 When you first start shopping, you won’t have a guaranteed rate.
-Once you make an application, check to see how long the rates will be locked, 30-day, 60-day or 90-day.
-If you pass lock date, then you can receive a different rate.
+Once you make an application, check to see how long the rates will be locked, 30-day, 60-day, or 90-day.
+If you pass the lock date, then you can receive a different rate.

 - Shopping can cause a hard pull on your credit report.
 Concentrate your shopping over a short period of time (14-days) to avoid hurting your credit score.

 - Read your bank’s documentation carefully, including GSE and TIL forms.

 start your shopping by getting a mortgage quote from a bills.com mortgage provider.